dhruvil009/Game-of-Life/Script.md

 ## Observations made
-To understand the tester's approach to debugging the new language, we:
+To understand the tester's approach to debugging the new language, we: </br>
-1. Asked some of the following questions:
+1. Asked some of the following questions: </br>
 	a.
-How comfortable are you feeling with the syntax and semantics of the language?
+How comfortable are you feeling with the syntax and semantics of the language? </br>
 	b.
-Are you trying to look at the logic of the code or the syntax?
+Are you trying to look at the logic of the code or the syntax? </br>
 	c.
-Does this language feel similar to any of the languages you are familiar with?
+Does this language feel similar to any of the languages you are familiar with? </br>
-2. Observed the following and made notes:
+2. Observed the following and made notes: </br>
 	a.
-Total time taken by the tester to debug the code
+Total time taken by the tester to debug the code </br>
 	b.
-Number of bugs the tester was able to identify
+Number of bugs the tester was able to identify </br>
 	c.
-Number of bugs the tester was able to fix
+Number of bugs the tester was able to fix </br>
 	d.
-How many times the tester executed the code
+How many times the tester executed the code </br>
 	e.
-If the tester was comfortably changing the code or was cautious to make any changes
+Was the tester comfortable in changing the code or were they cautious to make any changes </br>
 	f.
-If the tester was trying to understand every line of code sequentially or trying to zoom in on the bugs by analyzing the output
+Was the tester trying to understand every line of code sequentially or trying to zoom in on the bugs by analyzing the output </br>